 53. Che Mar Joyride

-Joy is another senior brindle, but she's more of a house guest than a foster.
-Her owner is in the process of moving from Florida to Texas, so she's bunking with us until he can find a place to live and get situated.
-We're enjoying her sweet, quiet personality, but I know she's looking forward to enjoying more than regular visits from her forever person!
+Joy was another senior brindle, but she was more of a house guest than a foster.
+Her owner was in the process of moving from Florida to Texas, so bunked with us until he found a place to live and got situated.
+We enjoyed her sweet, quiet personality, but I know she was looking forward to enjoying more than regular visits from her forever person!

 Waco was one of GPA's "project dogs."
 He was found roaming loose in Waco, Texas - approximately 10 years old, severely underweight, heartworm positive, and covered with fleas and ticks.
 You'd never guess his age from his looks or attitude, though.
 When he wasn't lounging on the sofa with his head on my shoulder, he loved to play with toys or indulge in a game of chase in the back yard.
 As a VIP (Very Important Pooch), he rocked his bowtie on the runway at GPA's 2017 Greyt Gatsby event before going home to Terlingua, Texas with his new mom.